arihantverma/arihantverma.com/posts/personal-essays/jan-2021/thinking-about-writing-as-means-of-livelihood.md

 [He made udemy courses](http://udemy.com/user/arjit/) before it was cool and earned from them.
 He quit his first job out of college in about a couple of years and just started [making](https://www.instagram.com/spacetechie/) [stuff](https://www.kickstarter.com/projects/rajarjit/the-rocket-deck?ref=5bugvs).
 Arjit always pampered me.
 I knew I didn't deserve his praise, but he still kept at it.
 I don't know what he initially saw in me.
 But he eventually decided to stop.

-We had a fallout when I promised re making internfeel.com from scratch but I never did.
+We had a fallout when I promised re making internfeel.com from scratch but never did.
 He was the first person to call me out on my tendency to over commit and not deliver at a consistent rate.
 After that I never promised anybody anything I couldn't do for them.
 In fact, I almost stopped committing.
 I haven't talked with him in years.
 Now that I've quit my job and have actively started a thought process to figure out ways of making a good living without being employed, only Arjit comes to the mind.

 ## Scratch To Quit Job